OctopusDeploy/blog/blog/2017-11/using-the-wildfly-cli.md

 Third, we managed to log in without supplying any credentials.
 This is courtesy of a feature called [silent authentication](https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/7.0/html-single/how_to_configure_server_security/#silent_authentication).

-Silent authentication relies on access to the standalone/tmp/auth or domain/tmp/auth directory.
+Silent authentication relies on access to the `standalone/tmp/auth` or `domain/tmp/auth directory`.
 The idea is that if a user has access to this directory, they probably have access to create new users, and so silent authentication will give you access.

 ![auth directory permissions](auth-permissions.png)

-If you deny write access to the auth directory (the screenshot above is from a Mac), silent authentication will fail and you will be prompted for credentials.
+If you deny write access to the `auth` directory (the screenshot above is from a Mac), silent authentication will fail and you will be prompted for credentials.

 :::hint
 See [Configuring Admin Users](https://octopus.com/blog/installing-wildfly-from-scratch#configuring-admin-users) for details on creating an admin user that can be used to log into the CLI.